nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 - When Ames sends a packet to another Ames instance on an external machine, what is is really doing is:
     -  Forming a vane specific packet, and dispatching it to Arvo.
     -  Arvo packages this packet as a kind of move.
 These moves are stored in a duct.
-    -  Arvo makes a system call, via vere, to use your computers TCP/IP/Network stack, and your ames packet is passed on the hardware layer.
+    -  Arvo makes a system call, via Vere, to use your computers TCP/IP/Network stack, and your Ames packet is passed on the hardware layer.
     - All of the above is reversed, so your recipient Ames instance can read the packet.